nosilver4u/ewww-image-optimizer/readme.txt

 = 4.2.3 =
 * added: skip resizing for images with noresize in the filename
+* added: notice about plugins that remove query strings when ExactDN is active
+* changed: cache busting for ExactDN uses theme directory modified time with fallback to EWWW IO version
 * fixed: exactdn test verification attempts to access WP_Error as an array

 = 4.2.2 =